-Be happy.
+Be happy or do happy?
 In the English language, the idea of happiness is often conceptualized as a passive thing.
 We ask, “Are you happy?” which implies that one either is or is not happy.
 This suggests that happiness is a personal characteristic, a character trait that one possess or doesn’t.
 This can lend itself to resignation and the belief that one just isn’t happy.
 This is an unfortunate consequence of how the English language developed.
 In reality, happiness isn’t a passive characteristic.
 Instead, happiness is something active.
 You DO happy.

+To do happy is an extension of the science of happiness.
 Positive psychology and the overlapping science of happiness study how to enhance happiness and reduce depression.
-Driven by the belief that happiness is a basic human right and attainable by all, they examine how happiness is attained.
+Driven by the belief that happiness is a basic human right and attainable by all, researchers in positive psychology examine how happiness is attained.
 The wording of that is paramount.
 If happiness can be attained, then it is an active principle rather than a passive one.

 This is fantastic news because each and every one of us has control over what we do.
 We choose our actions and behaviors, and our choices can be empowering.

 Further, we can choose to do things that reduce depression and anxiety.
 Our actions can take us far, and that’s empowering because they’re our actions and our choices.
 True, it can be hard to choose certain behaviors and to do happy, especially when we’re faced with depression, anxiety, and more.
-But there are ways to get moving despite this.
+But there are ways to get moving despite these challenges.

-Three Tips on How to Do Happy
+Three Tips on How to Do Happy and Enhance Wellbeing

 - Determine what’s important to you.
 Brainstorm ideas, then pick one or two top values.
 Then, think in terms of living for those values every day.
 What little things can you do every single day that are in line with what’s dear to your heart?